jweissenberger/Numerical-Analysis/README.md

 Euler: Initial Value problems for Ordinary Differential Equations

-Fibonacii: simple code that uses bisection to get fibonacii values
+Fibonacci: simple code that uses bisection to get Fibonacci values

 Final: code from the final take home test, things like using Newton's methodto solve initial value problems and Midpoint Polynomial Interpolation